mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 The origin of a test case must also be stored, which at least includes the filepath and line number the test case is defined at.
 An optional identifier for the test case may also be stored.

+### `testcov.test_case.id`: Identifier of the test case

+The name of a test case must be used as unique identifier per test run a test case is linked to.
+Testing tools must ensure that the name is unique per test run.

+### `testcov.test_case.origin`: Origin of the test case

+- **Parents:** [`testcov.test_case`, `trace.origin`]

+The origin of a test case consists of the filepath and line number the test case is defined at.
+For *mantra* to link traces to test cases, the filepaths of test cases and coverage data must use the same relative path origin.
+Storing filepaths as absolute paths would prevent the database or reports from being portable.

+### `testcov.test_case.metadata`: Metadata of the test case

+The metadata of a test case is programming language, domain, project, and company specific, so it must be possible to store arbitrary information in *mantra*, but still be able to access the data for the report generation. e.g. logs, pre-/post-conditions, description, etc.

 ## `testcov.cov`: Store coverage data

+- **Parents:** [`testcov`, `trace.origin`]

 Code coverage data must be associated with test-runs or test cases to know if a requirement was successfully covered by one or more tests.

 Detecting if a requirement was covered by a test is possible my mapping the line spans of linked traces with the covered lines of the test.
+For this to work, the filepaths of traces and coverage data must use the same relative path origin.
+Storing filepaths as absolute paths would prevent the database or reports from being portable.

 **Note:** Preferably, the code coverage data should be linked per test case to get the most accurate requirement coverage, but not all test tools and formats support this fine grain coverage control.